jchr1st/workshop_howto/create/create.rst

 To start you need to know which Bootcamp you are running, please refer to :ref:`available`.

 #.
-In a browser, login to https://bootcamps.nutanix.handsonworkshops.com/profiles/login/ using OKTA.
+In a browser, login to `Bootcamps <https://bootcamps.nutanix.handsonworkshops.com/profiles/login/>`_ using OKTA.

    .. note::